-- The teaching artist or teaching artist organization must be listed on the MSAC Teaching Artist Roster. - The collaborating school or community site must be based in Maryland and must one of the following: - Nonprofit organization (i.e., an organization with an IRS-designated 501(c)3 status) - Note: Private schools with 501(c)3 status are eligible. - Unit of government (e.g., town, city, county, state, etc., with the capacity to undertake an arts program) - Note: Public schools are eligible. - College or university (i.e., an established higher education institution in Maryland) AND - Have operated for one completed and documented fiscal year at the date of application submission. - The collaborating school or community site may participate in up to two grants per fiscal year (July 1, 2024 June 30, 2025). - Lead Artists (defined as the person who is responsible for leading the arts learning activity) may receive grant awards up to 4% of MSAC's overall annual Arts in Education grant budget. - Teaching artist organizations may receive grant awards totaling up to 15% of MSAC's overall Arts in Education annual grant budget, while also observing the 4% maximum per Lead Artist outlined above.
+- The teaching artist or teaching artist organization must be listed on the MSAC Teaching Artist Roster. - The collaborating school or community site must be based in Maryland and must one of the following: - Nonprofit organization (i.e., an organization with an IRS-designated 501(c)3 status) - Note: Private schools with 501(c)3 status are eligible. - Unit of government (e.g., town, city, county, state, etc., with the capacity to undertake an arts program) - Note: Public schools are eligible. - College or university (i.e., an established higher education institution in Maryland) AND - Have operated for one completed and documented fiscal year at the date of application submission. - The collaborating school or community site may participate in up to two grants per fiscal year (July 1, 2025 June 30, 2026). - Lead Artists (defined as the person who is responsible for leading the arts learning activity) may receive Arts in Education grant awards up to 3% of MSAC's overall annual Arts in Education grant budget. - Teaching artist organizations may receive Arts in Education grant awards totaling up to 12% of MSAC's overall Arts in Education annual grant budget, while also observing the 3% maximum per Lead Artist outlined above.

-For current information on the FY 2025 Arts in Education grant budget, please click here.
+Current information on the FY 2026 Arts in Education grant budget is available on the Arts in Education Grant web page.